stevencorrea/mastering-github-students-project/git-revert.md

 |	git push origin master|update the changes to origin master repository|
 |	git revert (commit)|revert the last commit|

-Generate a new commit that undoes all of the changes introduced in *commit*, then apply it to the current branch.
+Generate a new commit that will undo all of the changes introduced in *commit*, then apply it to the current branch.
 ___________
 ## ```Advanced list of git revert examples```
 _______________